D4rkHeart/NewsEpfl/README.md

 # NewsEpfl
-Site for the last 5 news of the EPFL,
+App for the last 5 news of the EPFL,